 Offered at the Green Bay, Marinette and Sturgeon Bay campuses.
 For information in Green Bay: (920) 498-5444.
 For information in Marinette: (715) 735-9361.
 For information in Sturgeon Bay: (920) 746-4900.
-Toll-free: (888) 385-6982.
+Toll-Free: (888) 385-6982.

-Office Professional prepares students for office positions.
-Skills are developed in word processing, spreadsheet, presentation graphics, database, machine transcription, telephone messaging, records management, office procedures, and keyboarding.
+Office Professional students are prepared for entry-level office positions.
+Skills are developed in word processing, spreadsheet, presentation graphics, database, document creation, telephone messaging, records management, office procedures, and keyboarding.
 Credits earned in the program can be applied toward the Software Level 1 and/or Software Level 2 certificates and the Administrative Professional Associate Degree program.

-- Keyboard efficiently using correct techniques. - Communicate business messages effectively. - Produce effective business documents. - Apply organizational skills to prioritize and manage workflow. - Use appropriate technology to perform office tasks and manage information. - Present researched information. - Integrate appropriate software to produce business documents. - Demonstrate professionalism in the business environment.
+- Communicate business messages effectively. - Prioritize and manage workflow. - Select appropriate technology to perform office tasks and manage information. - Use efficient techniques and appropriate resources in a business environment. - Plan events, travel, conferences, and meetings. - Research, analyze, and present information. - Integrate appropriate software to produce effective business documents. - Demonstrate professionalism in a business environment. - Contribute to team process using leadership principles.

 - Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - Basic math. - A minimum keyboarding skill of 20 words per minute using the TOUCH method is recommended. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - Basic math. - A minimum keyboarding skill of 20 words per minute using the touch method is recommended. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Admission Benchmarks are: Reading Comprehension: 55; Arithmetic: 34; Sentence Skills: 60.
 However, we recommend a student receive the following scores to be successful in this program.
 Reading Comprehension: 66; Arithmetic: 41; Sentence Skills: 76.
 Remediation options are available to reach recommended scores.
 Equivalent assessment scores are acceptable.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.